 The task of the query optimizer is to find an optimal plan for executing an SQL query.
 Because the difference in performance between “good” and “bad” plans can be orders of magnitude (that is, seconds versus hours or even days), most query optimizers, including that of MySQL, perform a more or less exhaustive search for an optimal plan among all possible query evaluation plans.
 For join queries, the number of possible plans investigated by the MySQL optimizer grows exponentially with the number of tables referenced in a query.
-For small numbers of tables (typically less than 7-10) this is not a problem.
-However, when bigger queries are submitted, the time spent in query optimization may easily become the major bottleneck in the server's performance.
+For small numbers of tables (typically less than 7 to 10) this is not a problem.
+However, when larger queries are submitted, the time spent in query optimization may easily become the major bottleneck in the server's performance.

-MySQL 5.0.1 introduces a more flexible method for query optimization that allows the user to control how exhaustive the optimizer is in its search for an optimal query evaluation plan.
+MySQL 5.0.1 introduces a more flexible method for query optimization that enables the user to control how exhaustive the optimizer is in its search for an optimal query evaluation plan.
 The general idea is that the fewer plans that are investigated by the optimizer, the less time it spends in compiling a query.
 On the other hand, because the optimizer skips some plans, it may miss finding an optimal plan.

-shows that this kind of “educated guess” rarely
+experience shows that this kind of “educated

-misses optimal plans, and may dramatically reduce query
+guess” rarely misses optimal plans, and may

 optimizer_prune_level=0) with the risk

-explores a roughly exponential number of plans.
+roughly exponential number of plans.

 it should be expanded further.
 Smaller values of

-example, queries with 12, 13, or more tables may easily
+For example, queries with 12, 13, or more tables may easily

 require hours and even days to compile if